checklist/checklist-support/docs/index.md

 Get started with a checklist to fit your needs by following our [Starting with Checklist](/start/) guide.

 ## Question & Feedback

 We are always interested to hear from you.
 Whether we got something wrong, you have a question or you simply want to give us a high five.

-[Contact us](https://checklist.com/contact){:target="_blank"}.
+[Contact us ↗](https://checklist.com/contact){:target="\_blank"}.
 Just remember to provide us with as much detail as possible so that we can provide you with a good response.